eiffel-community/etos/README.rst

      - How to run?
      - Where to run?

 This means that only people who knows how and what to run decide these factors.
-ETOS will only receive the collection of recipes and executing it accordingly.
+ETOS will only receive the collection of recipes and execute it accordingly.
 You can also mix test suites.
 For instance, let's say you want to run a "go" unittest and a "python" function test in the same suite, that's easy to do; just add them to your collection.

 This is the strength of ETOS.
 Relying on the humans to decide what to run, how to run and where to run.